OleSkaar/Plunder/Index/Dungeon adventuring.md

 Characters may search a 10x10 foot area secret doors.
 If they're searching in the right place, they can make an Intelligence check to find the door.

 ## Movement
+The character's movement speed in the dungeon assumes that they are moving carefully, exploring, and mapping.
+When moving through familiar areas, they may move three times faster.

+## Resting
+Every six turns, the party has to spend a turn to rest, or suffer a -1 penalty to all combat rolls.

+## Traps
+There are two kinds of traps:
+- Room traps
+- Treasure traps

+Characters have a 2-in-6 chance of triggering a trap when they take an action that could trigger it.

+## Searching for traps
+Room traps can be found with a successful Intellect check.
+Treasure traps require a successful Burglary skill.

+## Wandering monsters
+The GM rolls for wandering monsters every second dungeon turn.
+The chance is usually 1-in-6.
+Monsters are 2d6x10 feet away.
+Roll a d8 to decide the direction, where 1 is north, 2 is north east, 3 is east, etc.